eclipse-archived/ceylon-lang.org/documentation/tour/inheritance.md

 You might be tempted to think of object declarations as defining singletons, but that's not quite right:

-* A toplevel object declaration does define a singleton.
+* A toplevel object declaration does indeed define a singleton.
 * An object declaration nested inside a class defines an object per instance of the containing class.
 * An object declaration nested inside a method, getter, or setter results in